-6 Employee Related
+7 Employee Related

-The overall increase in employee related expenditures is due to an additional 12 full-time equivalent (FTE) positions to operate and maintain the floodway as well as a 6% increase in raises and promotions compounded by salary increases in fiscal year 2023 due to market conditions.
+The overall increase in employee related expenditures is due to an additional 11 full-time equivalent (FTE) positions to operate and maintain the floodway as well as a 6% increase in raises and promotions compounded by salary increases in fiscal year 2023 due to market conditions.
 The additional FTE positions are needed as the District is moving to a new level of service with increased community use and popularity of the floodway.
+Realignment of events and infrastructure maintenance with the District's core mission also includes bringing related personnel from the Special Projects/Contingency Fund to the General Fund.